-Chemicals and heavy metals are all around you – in food, air, water, body care products, home and laundry cleaning products, etc.
+Chemicals and heavy metals are all around you – in food, air, water, body care products, home and laundry cleaning products, etc. making detoxing chemicals and heavy metals even more important.

 The Environmental Protection Agency estimates that the average American comes into contact with over 2000 chemicals a day.
 The U.S. allows over 14,000 chemicals to be in our food supply.
 Newborn babies have been found with hundreds of chemicals in their blood.